-Melt-in-your-mouth salmon confit is topped with those explode-in-your-mouth salmon eggs.
-The clean tasting yet intense tomato consommé is a perfect compliment.
+Melt-in-your-mouth sous-vide salmon confit is topped with explode-in-your-mouth salmon eggs.
+The fresh-tasting yet intense tomato consommé is a perfect compliment.
 Crisp fresh vegetables add some sweet, sour, and bitter notes.

 While the vegetables look awesome, the stars of this dish are the salmon confit and the tomato consommé.
 To confit an ingredient, one cooks it in oil at a low temperature for an extended period of time.
 For this dish, I used my Anova sous vide device, cooking the salmon in a little good quality extra virgin olive oil at 52 deg Celsius for 30 minutes.
 This has become my favourite method for cooking salmon.
 The texture and taste are amazing.
 And if you are wondering, it is not at all oily.
 At least not any more than salmon normally is.
 And since the natural oils in salmon, and the extra virgin olive oil, are both considered very healthy, then you are doing yourself a favour.

 The consommé takes some preparation, but it’s so worth it.
 The kimchi consommé I used in this crispy pork belly dish was a revelation—such an intense flavour from a deceptively clear both.
 I was looking forward to another opportunity to incorporate a consommé in a dish.
 This is the result.
 While the salmon is an oily fish, and the confit cooking method doesn’t make it any less so, the tomato consommé has the acid to perfectly balance those oils.

 While the salmon and consommé are the stars, the vegetables are far from insignificant players.
-The charring asparagus added some bitter notes, while retaining that wonderful crisp freshness that minimally cooked asparagus possesses.
+The charred asparagus added some bitter notes while retaining that wonderful crisp freshness that minimally cooked asparagus possesses.

-The zucchini was boiled whole, in order not to dilute its wonderful flavour.
-And as soon as the zucchini was sufficiently cooked, it was sliced and tossed in a chilli infused olive oil.
+The zucchini is boiled whole in order not to dilute its wonderful flavour.
+As soon as the zucchini is sufficiently cooked, it is sliced and tossed in chilli-infused olive oil.
 The zucchini absorbs the complex chilli infused olive oil flavours much better when it is still very hot.
-So immediately after removing from the boiling water, slice and toss in the olive oil.
+So, immediately after removing from the boiling water, slice and toss the zucchini in olive oil.

 The cherry tomatoes obviously complement the tomato consommé, and don’t they also look beautiful?